hansemannn/chrome-mojave-checkbox-extension/README.md

 # macOS 10.14 Beta Checkbox-Fix

+> This macOS bug was fixed in macOS 10.14 Beta 11 and upwards.
+Thanks for using this extension!

 A tiny Google Chrome extension to fix the zoom-level on macOS 10.14 (Mojave) Beta.

 ⏩ [Download in Chrome Web Store](https://chrome.google.com/webstore/detail/mojave-checkbox-fix/ihlgehdlkphgngjfagonbeoepadbdaae)